Home Mario Oddities Nintendo Adventure Book Guides Music Charvel Jackson Page Articles Personal Collections My Works Archives

 DKA Archtop Dinky

-EB Ebony Fretboard
+EB or E Ebony Fretboard

 M Maple Fretboard